transloadit/uppy/website/src/docs/dashboard.md

   removeFile: 'Remove file',
   // Used as the screen reader label for buttons that open the metadata editor panel for a file.
   editFile: 'Edit file',
   // Shown in the panel header for the metadata editor.
-Rendered as "Editing image.png".
+Rendered as “Editing image.png”.
   editing: 'Editing %{file}',
   // Text for a button shown on the file preview, used to edit file metadata
   edit: 'Edit',